neul-labs/stout/docs/SECURITY.md

 ### No Domain Restrictions

-brewx intentionally does **not** restrict which domains can host indexes.
+stout intentionally does **not** restrict which domains can host indexes.
 This is because:

 1. **Signature verification is the primary security mechanism** - a valid Ed25519 signature proves the data is authentic regardless of where it's hosted
 2. **Enterprises need flexibility** - mirrors can be hosted on internal domains, CDNs, or local file systems